Thokas99/Network_based_Data_Analysis/README.md

 Welcome to the `Network-Based Data Analysis` project for the QCB 2023/2024 class.
 In this project, we will delve into the world of molecular profiling in biliary atresia, utilizing the dataset GSE15235 obtained from a prospective observational study conducted by [Moyer, Katie, et al.](https://link.springer.com/article/10.1186/gm154).
 This study aims to explore the molecular signatures associated with inflammation and fibrosis in the livers of infants diagnosed with biliary atresia.

 ### Project Overview

-Our analysis will focus on the following key aspects:
+The analysis will focus on the following key aspects:

 1. **Exploratory Data Analysis (EDA):**
    - Preliminary approach to analyzing data, through visualization and summary statistics (UMAP and PCA), to understand its structure, patterns, and characteristics